CRISIS MANAGEMENT IN TIMES OF CORONA | COVID 19

 Don’t get this wrong.

-Choose an experienced leader, who already led companies through difficult situations, who can prove his experience by tangible results, references and always double check his track record.
+Choose an experienced leader, who already led companies through difficult situations, who can prove his experience by tangible results, references and always double check.
 In crisis, the time is ticking, and there is no room for trial and error.

-Hiring a manager, who almost fits to the role, but needs some time and support in a crisis situation is a route to failure
+Hiring a manager, who almost fits to the role, but needs some time and support in a crisis situation is a fail

 TRUST THE LEADER AND GRANT HIM FULL DECISION MAKING AUTHORITY

 Your corporate policies with several rounds of regional signatures have to be put on hold for some time.
-As an owner of small or medium size family company, if you believe you can do it (better), please do.
-But in a crisis situation, you can not have two captains.
+As an owner of small or medium size family company, if you believe you can do it better, please do.
+But in crisis there can not be two generals.

 Don’t limit the decision making authority of the crisis manager